vishnu-sagar/Data-Science/scraping e-commerce sites/readme.md

 Python attacking E-commerce sites :)

-execute the crawler only in this way:
+execute the crawler in this way:

 scrapy crawl flip\_spider